EV Regenerative Braking System, Component and Working System

 In an Electric Vehicle, the moment the vehicle stops accelerating, the powertrain automatically engages a regenerative braking system to cover the loss of energy due to deceleration to transfer the energy back to the motor which now acts as the generator to recharge the battery.

-Thereby there is a longer range as the battery is consistently getting recharged (albeit not completely) and there are studies and research that shows that battery aging is reduced considerably with the use of regenerative braking, thereby it also plays a vital role in the reduction of ownership costs as the cost of replacing a battery is reduced which is the lynchpin for the reduction of the spread of electric vehicles.
+Thereby there is a longer range as the battery is consistently getting recharged (albeit not completely) and there are studies and research that show that battery aging is reduced considerably with the use of regenerative braking, thereby also playing a vital role in the reduction of ownership costs as the cost of replacing a battery is reduced which is the lynchpin for the reduction of the spread of electric vehicles.

 Regenerative Braking in Electric Vehicles and its Efficiency